 Amylin and Lilly issued a “Dear Doctor” warning letter to healthcare physicians in October, 2009.
-In this letter, the manufacturer noted that acute renal failure was added to the Bytetta prescribing information as postmarket adverse events.
+In this letter, the manufacturer noted that acute renal failure was added to the Byetta prescribing information as postmarket adverse events.
 In the letter, they gave the following warning:

 BYETTA should not be used in patients with severe renal impairment (creatinine clearance < 30 mL/min) or end-stage renal disease, and should be used with caution in patients with renal transplantation [see Use in Specific Populations (8.6)].
 In patients with end-stage renal disease receiving dialysis, single doses of BYETTA 5 mcg were not well-tolerated due to gastrointestinal side effects.
 Because BYETTA may induce nausea and vomiting with transient hypovolemia, treatment may worsen renal function.
 Caution should be applied when initiating or escalating doses of BYETTA from 5 mcg to 10 mcg in patients with moderate renal impairment (creatinine clearance 30 to 50 mL/min).

 The manufacturers of Byetta are clearly aware of the potential for harm created by their drug.
-Now, it is their obligation to adequately warn doctors and prescribers in order to prevent more injury.What To Do If You Have a Kidney Injury from the Use of Byetta?
+Now, it is their obligation to adequately warn doctors and prescribers to prevent more injury.What To Do If You Have a Kidney Injury from the Use of Byetta?

 Our attorneys have been monitoring potential Byetta cases since October 2008, when the first reports came out about the association between Byetta and various side effects, including pancreatic injuries (LINK).
 Our lawyers believe now is the appropriate time to begin a potential review of kidney-related Byetta injuries.

 Accordingly, Our Byetta recall lawyers are reviewing these Byetta kidney cases throughout the country.
 Though these cases will not likely be class action lawsuits, it is possible that cases may at some point be combined into MultiDistrict Litigation.
-If you want to discuss your case with one of our lawyers call us at 800-553-8082 for a free consultation or click here for a free Internet consultation on your potential claim.
+If you want to discuss your situation with one of our lawyers, call us at 800-553-8082 for a free consultation or click here for a free Internet consultation on your potential claim.